Schottische: Norway

 In Norway, the dance is called a reinlender.
-The name may suggest an origin in the area of the Rhine – meaning that it could be from Germany or Bohemia.
-The name was known as "Rheinländer" in Bavaria.
+The name may suggest an origin in the area of the Rhine.

 Philippines

 The dance was introduced to the islands during the Spanish colonial period and was locally adapted in various Philippine regions.
 The "Chotis" is now part of contemporary Philippine folk dance repertoire.
 Notable local variations of the dance include Chotis Dingreña from the Ilocos region, and Escotis from the Aklan and Capiz provinces in Panay Island.

+Paraguay

+The schottische, locally known as chotis, entered Paraguayan territory through Spanish influence and underwent a process of local adaptation.
+Like other choreographic expressions originating in Europe, it became widely popular in both urban and rural areas, where it acquired characteristics typical of popular tradition.
+It enjoyed widespread popularity in the late 19th century, although its practice declined in the following centuries and its use is marginal or virtually non-existent outside traditional dance academies.

 Poland

-In Poland, the dance was also known as "polka tremblante" or just tramblanka.
+In Poland, the dance was also known as polka tremblante or just tramblanka.

 Portugal

 In Portugal, a form of schottische called xoutiça or xote has become heavily standardized for folklore displays.
 The pairs in groups of four, six or eight, form a circle and dance embraced all together.
 The circle starts to rotate until a moment when the pairs pass; that is, the pairs that are opposite each other switch places crossing each other in the center of the circle.
 They continue to pass successively two by two, all the pairs.
 After everybody made their pass, they continue to dance by rotating in circle.
 Further along in the dance, all the pairs will join in the center of the circle to beat the center of the circle with their feet, and continue to dance rotating the circle in the initial position, always for the right side.
 Bear in mind that all the moves are made always by the pair and never by one of its elements separately, because in the schottische you can never switch pair.